Browse by category

 The important role that language plays in carrying tradition and cultural identity has been underlined most recently by the work of the Truth & Reconciliation Commission, which identifies the serious threat of extinction of many of the almost 90 surviving Aboriginal languages in Canada.
 The TRC warns that “if the preservation of Aboriginal languages does not become a priority both for governments and for Aboriginal communities, then what the residential schools failed to accomplish will come about through a process of systematic neglect.”

 The important work of programs at places like the Six Nations Polytechnic, Algonquin College and Willowbank School for Restoration Arts teach traditional skills and provide apprentice and mentoring opportunities.
 The Métis Nation of Ontario’s Canoe Expedition, the Hodinohso:ni Ambassador Program at Six Nations Polytechnic, the Moose Cree Elder Project – in different ways all of these teach youth leaders to be advocates for their cultural heritage.

 These different fabrics weave together our living heritage, the intangible expressions of our culture.
 All are vital to our understanding of who we are, our connection to the land around us and our place in the universe.

-As you read through the articles that follow, I invite you to consider your own life, that of your family, your community.
+I invite you to consider your own life, that of your family, your community.
 How is your heritage being carried forward to shape and inform the next generation?
 Are identity and intangible cultural expressions that are important to you protected, reflected in society, connected in vital ways to places of meaning in your life?
 If not, what’s next?